Highway 11

 was published in Deborah Ford’s, Grits

-in 2017 with a thesis on my memoir, Highway
+in 2017 with a capstone of my memoir, Highway

 11.